vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrasAraH/04_shAktopAyaH.md

 <details><summary>English</summary>

-The different meanings of the word kalana[^45] are: moving, throwing (projecting), knowledge, enumeration, causing all the objects to become objects of enjoyment, sounding, and withdraw ing [assimilating] the objects into oneself.
+The different meanings of the word kalana[^45] are: moving, throwing (projecting), knowledge, enumeration, causing all the objects to become objects of enjoyment, sounding, and withdrawing [assimilating] the objects into oneself.
 </details>